Introduction to Social Media Marketing Platform

 Every individual will have his own political ideologies and religious convictions, but they should not be shared on business Social media marketing platforms, be it Twitter, Facebook, and Linkedin.
 If you want to criticize a ruling or opposition political party or take a stand on a religious issue, you can use your personal blog or any other media to air your views, and it should not be reflected as the views of the business organization or in your capacity as owner or head of the institution.
 It should be reflected as personal views.

-Taking a political stand as a business owner is also fraught with risks when it is published on the Social media marketing platform as a controversial statement can go viral and harm the commercial interests of the firm.
-Even as the business owner may be having an affinity to some political ideology over another, it is better to discuss it in closed circles or directly with leaders of political parties if their actions are not in the public interest or in the interests of the industry.
+Taking a political stand as a business owner is also fraught with risks when published on the Social media marketing platform, as a controversial statement can go viral and harm the firm’s commercial interests.
+Even as the business owner may have an affinity to some political ideology over another, it is better to discuss it in closed circles or directly with leaders of political parties if their actions are not in the public interest or in the industry’s interests.
 It would be better to take such issues to industry bodies such as the Confederation of British Industry, the American Aluminium Association, and so on.
-Such bodies which represent common interests of that group are in a better position to lobby and air views on issues of regional and national importance.
+Such bodies representing that group’s common interests are in a better position to lobby and air views on issues of regional and national importance.

 3. Using it only as a free platform

 Social media marketing platform has both free and paid services.
-For individuals, free services are sufficient to connect with peers, friends, and acquaintances as there is no business motive attached to it.
-However, for businesses, there is a business motive behind having a presence in Social media marketing platforms.
-It should help create more awareness about its products, help in brand building, achieve more sales revenue and achieve a better return on investment (RoI).
-Many businessmen and enterprises feel that availing of free services is sufficient to boost business and don’t spend a penny on availing of value-added services, be it Twitter, Facebook or LinkedIn.
+For individuals, free services are sufficient to connect with peers, friends, and acquaintances as no business motive is attached to them.
+However, for businesses, there is a business motive behind having a presence on Social media marketing platforms.
+It should help create more awareness about its products, help in brand building, achieve more sales revenue, and achieve a better return on investment (RoI).
+Many businessmen and enterprises feel that availing of free services is sufficient to boost business and don’t spend a penny on availing of value-added services, be it Twitter, Facebook, or LinkedIn.
 In the case of FB or Twitter, the increase in followers and likes or shares could be slower when only free services are availed, while a small investment in boosting can reap benefits in terms of increased likes or shares.

-Unlike business promotion through traditional channels such as newspapers, television, and radio or hoardings, the business needs to have external agencies to do the creative and release the promotional material.
-However, the Social media marketing promotions can be done in-house with the help of credit cards, online banking or Paypal for payments which can begin with a low budget of less than a dollar for boosting posts in FB.
+Unlike business promotion through traditional channels such as newspapers, television, and radio or hoardings, the business needs external agencies to do the creative and release the promotional material.
+However, Social media marketing promotions can be done in-house with the help of credit cards, online banking, or Paypal for payments which can begin with a low budget of less than a dollar for boosting posts on FB.

 4. Non-responsive or over-reactive pages

 Having a presence in the Social media marketing platform.
-I only the beginning of the whole process.
-How you create posts, images, share links, and comment upon relevant issues is very much important.
+I am only at the beginning of the whole process.
+How you create posts and images, share links, and comment on relevant issues is very important.
 It could be related to a product or service inquiry; it could be about a faulty or defective product or an inquiry regarding an up-gradation.
 If the platform does not provide quick responses or replies to such queries, visitors or customers may be put off and lack trust in the social media process of the business.

-It makes sense to have a dedicated team of people to update posts and respond to reader comments.
-Sometimes, it could also be in the form of seeking new information or opinion on a product or service.
+Having a dedicated team to update posts and respond to reader comments makes sense.
+Sometimes, it could also be in seeking new information or opinion on a product or service.
 The efficiency of the Social media marketing platform depends on how quickly it responds.
 These days social media behavior is also used by the industry to scan and get important data related to buying and spending habits, products purchased, places visited, and views on products.

 The resulting compilation of structured or unstructured data is often called Big Data.
-A firm can obtain meaningful insights based on big data, which can be useful for designing new products, improve existing products, and devise new strategies in business and marketing.
+A firm can obtain meaningful insights based on big data, which can be useful for designing new products, improving existing products, and devising new strategies in business and marketing.

-Businesses should not take negative comments and give canned responses for such input received from consumers.
+Businesses should not take negative comments and give canned responses to consumers’ input.
 It should be taken as an opportunity to further engage with the consumer and set the problems right to achieve consumer satisfaction.

-Some companies delete consumer complaints so that people do not become aware of product defects or service deficiencies.
+Some companies delete consumer complaints, so people are unaware of product defects or service deficiencies.
 It may be a short-sighted measure and ultimately result in lower consumer satisfaction and growth of a business.

-A frequency of posting is also important for success- if it is too low or too high, the result would not be encouraging.
-For, e.g., last posted a month ago or a year ago- this is enough to put off a visitor.
+A posting frequency is also important for success- if it is too low or too high, the result will not be encouraging.
+E.g. last posted a month ago or a year ago- this is enough to put off a visitor.
 Timely updating of pages makes your page fresh and relevant to an audience.
-The business is also losing a great opportunity to drive sales, engagement of the audience, and interaction with clients.
+The business is also losing a great opportunity to drive sales, audience engagement, and interact with clients.

 5. Improper use of the medium

-There are various options available to businesses in Social media marketing platforms, and each has its own merits and demerits.
-Therefore, careful consideration of strengths and weaknesses is very vital for getting the most benefit out of money and effort took.
+There are various options available to businesses on Social media marketing platforms, and each has merits and demerits.
+Therefore, careful consideration of strengths and weaknesses is very vital for getting the most benefit out of the money and effort took.

 For example, Facebook is good when the content is more visual- images, graphics, photos, and videos, whereas mere textual content will not appeal to its audience.
 The likelihood of mere textual material being shared is less likely when compared to a posting having info-graphics, pictures, and videos.

-Twitter is best for textual messages, although it does have an option for posting pictures too.
-It is useful for broadcasting messages, join an ongoing conversation or tweet popular posts.
+Twitter is best for textual messages, although it also has an option for posting pictures.
+It is useful for broadcasting messages, joining an ongoing conversation, or tweeting popular posts.

 Pinterest would be useful if the audience is predominantly American and consists of more women than men.
 Google+ is a good platform to enhance your search engine optimization (SEO) efforts and participate in Google communities of like-minded people.
 The important message here is that it doesn’t make sense to be on top of all the Social media marketing platforms; it is important to prioritize the important ones and concentrate more on those.